dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 <img src="/images/secrets-overview-cloud-stores.png" width=600>

 Applications can also use the secrets API to access secrets from a Kubernetes secret store.
+By default, Dapr enables a built-in [Kubernetes secret store in Kubernetes mode]({{< ref "kubernetes-secret-store.md" >}}), deployed via:

+- The Helm defaults, or
+- `dapr init -k`

+If you are using another secret store, you can disable (not configure) the Dapr Kubernetes secret store by setting `disable-builtin-k8s-secret-store` to `true` through the Helm settings.
+The default is `false`.

 In the example below, the application retrieves the same secret "mysecret" from a Kubernetes secret store.

 <img src="/images/secrets-overview-kubernetes-store.png" width=600>